 There are no strict guidelines on when you should finish up at work and for many, there are financial stresses that play a big part in this decision, but here are a few things to think about when you are asked by your employer to come up with a date.

 For a start, most twins will arrive earlier than the standard 40 weeks for a singleton.

 Fraternal twins are encouraged to be born no later than 37 weeks and identical twins at around 36 weeks and this is assuming you have had a complication-free pregnancy.

-Another consideration is the size of that belly mama!
+Another consideration is the size of that twin belly mama!

 At 29 weeks you will be the same size as a full-term singleton pregnancy so you will be feeling the weight of it (so to speak).

 The aches and pains will be making their presence felt for sure and getting around is going to start becoming more and more uncomfortable.

 The recommendation by obstetricians and multiple birth associations around the world for women carrying multiple babies is that they should look to finish work no later than around 28-30 weeks.

-Your body is coping with A LOT to keep all three of you healthy so anything you can do to minimise stress and maximise rest will ensure that you all stay healthy and optimise your chances of getting to your desired term.
+Your body is coping with A LOT to keep all three of you healthy so anything you can do to minimize stress and maximize rest will ensure that you all stay healthy and optimize your chances of getting to your desired term.

-Stress is also thought to be one of the causes of spontaneous early labour and much research has been done on the effects of stress (and in particular work stress) on unborn babies.
+Stress is also thought to be one of the causes of spontaneous early labor and much research has been done on the effects of stress (and in particular work stress) on unborn babies.